For my money, the biggest star on Friday night turned out to be none other than Antonin Dvořák.

 The Masterworks Chorale sang better than I had ever heard them; perhaps they felt the sense of occasion—this was a piece that meant a great deal to Mr. Lannom, whose thoughts on the composition were featured in the program booklet.
 By Susan Miron Antonin Dvorák’s “Stabat Mater,” Op.
 58, is a classic example of a […]

-By Caldwell Titcomb Czech opera is not often mounted in these parts.
+By Caldwell Titcomb Note: Rusalka is transferring to the West End’s London Coliseum from March 28 to April 15, 2020.
+Czech opera is not often mounted in these parts.
 The two major composers were Bedrich Smetana (1824-84) and Antonín Dvořák (1841-1904).
 The latter wrote ten operas, some comic and some tragic.
-Among Czech natives, the palm goes to the latter’s “Rusalka,” the composer’s penultimate opera, written in 1900.
-The Wood Sprites (mezzo-soprano […]
+Among Czech natives, the […]